-The unit of analysis considered in Figure 1 is the migrant, for instance a young woman leaving the Philippines for a job in health care abroad.
+We might consider a migrant, for instance a young woman leaving the Philippines for a job in health care abroad.
 For her, migration management relates to regulations in the country of origin, as well as in prospective countries of destination (and possible settlement), differently enabling her to enter, which is often linked to her qualifications and how her credentials are evaluated (see also Thompson and Walton-Roberts, 2019; Vaughn et al., 2020; Korzeniewska and Erdal, 2021; Ortiga and Macabasag, 2021; Walton-Roberts, 2021).

 Once in her country of destination (and possible settlement), where entry will usually be tied to the young woman's work, processes of integration will be linked with the length of her planned stay, where language learning may be a work requirement or, by contrast, may appear a poor and unrequired investment if the timeframe is short.
 The integration policies and programmes that will meet her in the country of settlement will vary depending on, among other factors, timeframe, type of permit and type of job.
-MIGNEX Background Paper